parttimenerd/chyrp_de/README.markdown

 German localization of [Chyrp](http://chyrp.net/) v2.5
 ============
-This is a german localization of Chyrp.
-I built it with the help of [Poedit](http://www.poedit.net/).
+This is a german localization of Chyrp, built with the help of [Poedit](http://www.poedit.net/).

 The purpose of this localization is to make Chyrp usable for german projects/blogs.

+A working example can be seen [here](http://mostlynerdless.de/triviale-gruppe/).

 TODO
 -----------
-Translate the modules
+Include more themes, modules and feathers.

 ************